insyri/tpy/.github/CONTRIBUTING.md

 ## Setup

-You can start a pre-setup remote workspace immediately by opening the project in GitPod, dismissing this step entirely.
+You can start a pre-setup remote workspace immediately by opening the project in Gitpod, dismissing this step entirely.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/insyri/tpy)